 While Bitcoin may have opened the door to this innovation, the lack of programmability of its blockchain limited any further developments.
 Soon after Bitcoin’s inception, another blockchain emerged to solve this problem.
 That blockchain was called Ethereum.

 How will Ethereum 2.0 impact DeFi?

 Ethereum 2.0, now formally known as ‘The Merge’, is one of the largest upgrades in Ethereum’s history.
 Ethereum is a globally decentralised platform built on blockchain technology that allows anyone to build applications and transact digital assets without the need for a central authority.
-Ethereum was a major catalyst for DeFi innovation.
+And, Ethereum was a major catalyst for DeFi innovation.
 The programmability of Ethereum has allowed for some of the smartest minds in the world to create products that could never have existed previously.

 Why is Ethereum switching to proof-of-stake and how will it work?

 Ethereum 2.0, or ‘The Merge’, is an upgrade that is moving the Ethereum chain from Proof-of-Work (PoW) to Proof-of-Stake (PoS).
 PoW requires energy-intensive software systems to be run by all computers validating transactions in the network.
 PoS reduces the energy required by 99.95% and decreases the barrier of entry for individuals who wish to participate in the validation of the Ethereum ecosystem.